ENG 2100: Writing 1

 I expect that you will attend each class and complete the assignments due.
-Learning is a collaborative activity, and I expect that you will be attentive to, engaged with, and respectful of everyone in the class, especially in light of the fact that we’ll be online (and therefore it may be harder to gauge how your comments may be affecting other people in the class) and the fact that we’re in the middle of a global pandemic.
-We’re all in this together, and I expect that our class this fall will be a source of encouragement rather than distress when it comes to interacting with each other.
+Learning is a collaborative activity, and I expect that you will be attentive to, engaged with, and respectful of everyone in the class, especially in light of the fact that we’re still in the middle of a global pandemic.
+We’re all in this together, and I expect that our class this spring will be a source of encouragement rather than distress when it comes to interacting with each other.

 I ask that we all be respectful of one another and the wonderfully diverse opinions, ethnic backgrounds, gender expressions and sexual orientations, social classes, religious beliefs, and ethnicities among us.
 In the same spirit, written work in this course should employ inclusive language, which shows that the writer honors the diversity of the human race by not using rhetoric that would universalize one element of humanity to the exclusion of others.
 For example, use men and women or people instead of the generic man; use they or alternate he and she instead of the generic “he” to represent “all people.”

 I will treat you with respect and will spend a good deal of time this semester giving you feedback on your writing for your major projects, commensurate to the amount of time you spend on your writing.
 I will always read and often respond to your annotations and blog posts, keeping note of your intellectual interests as well as your writing habits and styles, all in an effort to offer you the thoughtful feedback that you deserve when responding to your major writing projects.